fbpx

 • Submissions may be no longer than 3,750 words (about 15 pages double-spaced).

-• Submissions must be .pdf, .doc/.docx, or .rtf files and must be in manuscript format (click here for instructions).
-Please title your document file Student Name – X Grade – IBC 2023.
-So, for example, “Percy Jackson – 6th Grade – IBC 2023.”
+• Submissions must be uploaded in .pdf format and must be in manuscript format (click here for instructions).
+Please title your document file Student Name – X Grade – IBC 2024.
+So, for example, “Percy Jackson – 6th Grade – IBC 2024.”

 • Parents, teachers, or other adult caretakers may assist the youth writer with spelling, grammar, and other editing, but all content and ideas must be the youth writer’s own.